Mitchell Guist

-Mitchell James Guist (May 18, 1964 - May 14, 2012), was an alligator hunter and reality television star who starred in the television show Swamp People until his death on May 14, 2012, from natural causes.
+Mitchell James Guist (May 18, 1964 - May 14, 2012), was an alligator hunter and reality television star who starred in the television show Swamp People until his death, in 2012, from natural causes.

 Early life

 Mitchell Guist was born in 1964 in Gonzales, Louisiana, and lived with his brother, Glenn, for his entire life.
-Mitchell spent most of his early life with his parents until he was 18 and moved into his own home in the bayou with Glenn.

 TV career

 In 2011, Mitchell and Glenn became stars on the History Channel's reality show, Swamp People.
 They became instant stars on the History Channel and had a fan club.
 On Swamp People they would regularly be featured hunting for their dinner which included alligator gar, blue catfish, crayfish, cottontail rabbit, squirrel, bullfrog, alligator snapping turtle, and once by accident an American alligator.

 Mitchell and Glenn were both featured in a Swamp People special where they hunted cottontail rabbits, later trading them for snapping turtles.

 Mitchell and Glenn were also featured in the 2012 third season of Swamp People.